Moshtagh Yaghoubi: RoPS

 On 5 March 2015 he signed a contract with RoPS which is a football team in the Finland Veikkausliiga.
 He made his debut against SJK on 17 March 2015.
 He scored his first goal against FC Inter Turku in the Suomen Cup.
 He ended the season with a second place in the Finnish league.
 He scored 4 goals and made 5 assists.
 He won at the end of the season the Best Midfielder award for his club and the Best Midfielder award for the Finland U21.

 Shakhter Karagandy

 In February 2016, Yaghoubi went on trial with Kazakhstan Premier League side FC Shakhter Karagandy.
 On 17 March 2016, Yaghoubi signed a season-long loan deal with Shakhter Karagandy.
 Yaghoubi's loan was terminated by Shakhter Karagandy on 17 June 2016.

 HJK Helsinki

 On 4 November 2016, HJK Helsinki announced the signing of Yaghoubi.

 SJK Seinäjoki

-On 31 January 2019, Seinäjoen Jalkapallokerho announced the signing of Yaghoubi.
+On 31 January 2019, SJK announced the signing of Yaghoubi.

 HIFK

-After a season at Seinäjoen Jalkapallokerho, it was announced on 29 November 2019, that Yaghoubi would join HIFK from 2020, signing a deal until the end of 2021 with the club.
+After a season at SJK, it was announced on 29 November 2019, that Yaghoubi would join HIFK from 2020, signing a deal until the end of 2021 with the club.
 He got shirt number 7.

 AC Oulu

 On 18 December 2021, he joined AC Oulu on a two-year contract.
+In the summer of 2022 Yaghoubi returned to SJK on loan.
+Upon the completion of the loan, his contract with AC Oulu was terminated by mutual consent on 14 November 2022.

+After playing for PK-35 in Finland and Kingston City FC in Australia, Yaghoubi signed with Attack Energy SC in Afghanistan Champions League and returned to his country of birth.